 Once a spectrum monitoring station or an associated monitoring centre has been acceptance tested, it becomes almost immediately operational.
-The set of computer applications will need to be specifically developed to enable, in every case, the take-over from the existing methods, which are different for each application.
-This phase (long), which no longer concerns the supplier whose product has been accepted, is the complete responsibility of the Administration as it alone has the data necessary to test successfully the new applications.
+The set of computer applications will need to be specifically developed to enable, in all cases, take-over of the existing means, which is different for each application.
+This phase (long), which no longer concerns the supplier whose product has been accepted, is completely to the charge of the Administration that is the alone likely to successfully conduct the phase since it is the only entity possessing data to be taken in the new applications.